ISBN 978-1-62268-017-7 print

 Workshops for Writers

-DON'T SABOTAGE YOUR SUBMISSION has won the Florida Writers Association's Royal Palm Literary Award.
+Winner of the Florida Writers Association's Royal Palm Literary Award.

 "Chock full of practical advice for the novice writer.